A Very Filipino Christmas: Celebrating in the Philippines and Abroad

 Mass

-Traditionally, Catholics in the Philippines attend a series of early masses held before dawn at the local church.
+Traditionally, Catholics and Christians in the Philippines attend a series of early masses held before dawn at the local church.
 Collectively, the nine masses are known as the Simbang Gabi.
 They start on December 16 and occur for nine days between the pre-dawn hours of 3 AM and 5 AM up until December 23.

 On Christmas Eve, Catholic Filipinos attend a misa de gallo or rooster’s mass at midnight to celebrate the arrival of Christmas morning and the birth of baby Jesus.